This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 Key NICs policy changes announced since 2010 have included:

 • The abolition of the NICs contracting-out rebate from April 2016.
-This was announced in Budget 2013 and our March 2016 estimate was that it would raise £5.6 billion in 2016-17 (an initial estimate in our indicated a yield of £5.9 billion).
+This was announced in Budget 2013 and our March 2016 estimate was that it would raise £5.6 billion in 2016-17 (an initial estimate in our March 2017 EFO indicated a yield of £5.9 billion).
 Around 50 per cent of this relates to public sector employers paying higher employer NICs.

 • The temporary increase in NICs rates for Classes 1, 1A, 1B and 4 by 1.25 percentage points announced in September 2021 and implemented in April 2022.
 This was reversed in November 2022 alongside the abolition of the health and social care levy that was due to be introduced in April 2023.

 • Significant reductions in the rate of NICs paid by employees and the self-employed were made in the Autumn 2023 Statement and in Spring Budget 2024.
-These included: a reduction in the Employee ‘Class 1’ NICs rate from 12 per cent to 10 per cent from January 2024, and to 8 per cent from April 2024; a reduction in the ‘Class 4’ NICs rate from 9 per cent to 6 per cent from April 2024; and the removal of the requirement to pay Class 2 NICs from April 2024 for self-employed individuals with profits of at least the Lower profits limit (LPL).
+These included: a reduction in the Employee ‘Class 1’ NICs rate from 12 per cent to 10 per cent from January 2024, and to 8 per cent from April 2024; a reduction in the ‘Class 4’ NICs rate from 9 per cent to 6 per cent from April 2024; and the removal of the requirement to pay Class 2 NICs from April 2024 for self-employed individuals with profits of at least the lower profits limit (LPL).

 Back to top